allegro/ralph/README.md

-# Ralph-NG
+# Ralph

-Ralph is full-featured Asset Management, DCIM and CMDB system for data center and back office.
+Ralph is full-featured Asset Management, DCIM and CMDB system for data centers and back offices.

 Features:

 * keep track of assets purchases and their life cycle
-* generate flexible and accurate cost reports
-* integrate with change management process using JIRA integration
+* flexible flow system for assets life cycle
+* data center and back office support
+* dc visualization built-in

 It is an Open Source project provided on Apache v2.0 License.